msgrizz/SUStockChart/README.md

 #SUStockChart
-A demo of the stock market candlesticks chart.
+A candlesticks chart demo of the stock market.

 ##How